0xrsydn/cover-letter-gen/README.md

     ```bash
     pip install -r requirements.txt
     ```
     You can use python package manager such as venv or conda (it's your choice).
+In here, i use CPU to run the program, if you want to use GPU, install faiss-gpu instead.

 3. Run the application with the command: